John F. Kennedy High School (Los Angeles)

 John F. Kennedy High School (JFKHS) is a four-year public high school located in Granada Hills, Los Angeles, in the U.S. state of California.
 It is in District 1 of the Los Angeles Unified School District.

 History

 The school was relieved of overcrowding when Valley Region High School 4 and Valley Region High School 5 opened in 2011.

-The new principal is Dr. Richard Chavez.
+The new principal is Mr. Oscar Vazquez.